syncfusion-content/install-docs/Common/Essential-Studio/Utilities.md

 1. To launch Toolbox configuration utility, follow either one of the options below:

    **Option 1:**
-   To open the Syncfusion Control Panel, click **Add On and Utilities > Toolbox Installer**.
+   Open the Syncfusion Control Panel, click **Add On and Utilities > Toolbox Installer**.

    ![Add On and Utilities](Utilities_images/Toolbox-Configuration_img1.png)